ldgabbay/jwplayer/fl5/doc/publishers/rtmpstreaming.rst

 Servers
 -------

 In order to use RTMP, your webhoster or CDN needs to have a dedicated RTMP webserver installed.
-There are three offerings, each one of them supported by the JW Player:
+There are three major offerings, all supported by the JW Player:

 * The `Flash Media Server <http://www.adobe.com/products/flashmediaserver/>`_ from Adobe is the de facto standard.
 Since Flash is also developed by Adobe, new video functionalities always find their way in FMS first.
 * The `Wowza Media Server <http://www.wowzamedia.com>`_ from Wowza is a great alternative, because it includes support for other streaming protocols than RTMP (for e.g. Shoutcast, the iPhone or Silverlight).